-In Figure 5, we have interpreted this crustal thickening as the result of the lithospheric compression that occurred during the Alpine Orogeny, which has further modified the structure of the Variscan crust, triggering an imbrication and 385 developing a crustal root that can be only partly observed with this dataset.
-This structure would be similar to the imbrication of lower crust identified in the Cantabrian Mountains and Pyrenees as a result of Alpine compression (Pulgar et al., 1995; Teixell et al., 2018, among others).
+In Figure 5, we have interpreted this feature as the result of the lithospheric compression that occurred during the Alpine Orogeny, which has further modified the structure of the Variscan crust, triggering an imbrication and thickening of the lower crust that can be only partly observed with this dataset.
+This structure would be similar to the imbrication of lower crust identified in the Cantabrian Mountains as a result of Alpine compression (Pulgar et al., 1995; Teixell et al., 2018, among others).
 Although in our case the observation of this underthrusting is limited by the number of recording stations, a clear thickening of the crust below the Central System can be observed anyway.
 The northern boundary of this crustal thickening reveals no apparent correlation with major outcropping structures.
-However, 390 the southern boundary of the thickened crust lies close to the south Central System (SCS) thrust and to the fault system that defines the Tietar river basin (Fig. 6a and b).
+However, the southern boundary of the thickened crust lies close to the south Central System (SCS) thrust and to the fault system that defines the Tietar river basin (Fig. 6a and b).
 A prolongation of this lower crustal imbrication into the upper crust could project in any of these thrusts and would imply that the whole crust is in fact somehow imbricated, giving us additional insights on the origin of the low topography of the meseta to the S of the Central System (Fig. 6b).
-However, this would require that the identified Variscan mid-crustal detachment did not work as such during the Alpine compression 395 (as shown in Fig. 6a), allowing compressive structures to affect both, the upper and the lower crust simultaneously.
+However, this would require that the identified Variscan mid-crustal detachment did not work as such during the Alpine compression (as shown in Fig. 6a), allowing compressive structures to affect both, the upper and the lower crust simultaneously.
 In addition, seismic profiles crosscutting the Madrid Basin and the SCS thrust to the NE of our profile (de Vicente et al., 2013), do not show underthrusting of sediments of this basin, indicating that if this tectonic feature exists, it is probably related to the Tietar River fault system.
+In any case, the resolution of this data set does not allow us to identify steeply dipping crustal features.
+Higher-resolution solutions and estimations of the shortening at upper and lower crustal levels should be used to support any of these hypothesis.